RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 Scientific Background:

-- The student will be engaged in the Salt Lake City Summer Ozone Study (SLC-SOS) with a focus on preparing air quality forecast for logistical field planning.
+The student will be engaged in the Salt Lake City Summer Ozone Study (SLC-SOS) with a focus on preparing air quality forecast for logistical field planning.
 The SLC-SOS is a collaboration between University of Wyoming, Utah Division of Air Quality, the University of Utah and Colorado State University (along with many others).
-The student’s learning outcome will focus on: gaining experience in airborne research (U. of Wyoming King Air) to study air quality in an intermountain basin.
-This campaign will enable undergraduate students to examine profiles of wind, temperature, aerosol properties, and carbon dioxide (CO2) in the boundary layer in the Salt Lake Valley.
-The overall goals of SLC-SOS are to use airborne measurements to investigate O3 production along the Wasatch Front between July and August 2025.
+The student’s learning outcome will focus on gaining experience in airborne research (U. of Wyoming King Air) to study air quality in an intermountain basin.
+This campaign will enable undergraduate students to examine profiles of wind, temperature, aerosol properties, and trace gases in the boundary layer in the Salt Lake Valley.
+The overall goals of SLC-SOS are to use airborne measurements to investigate ozone production along the Wasatch Front between July and August 2026.
+Next, the student will be engaged with a team focused on understanding the health impacts due to wildfire smoke exposure on days that are classified as exceptional events by the Environmental Protection Agency.
+Here the REU student will use and improve data analysis skills (e.g. R or Python), while involved in societally relevant research.

 2021 - 2024 REALM Research Experience for Undergraduates